Loading NuWatt Energy...

 Income projections use NJ average solar production of 1,130 kWh/kW/year (based on NREL PVWatts for central New Jersey) with 0.5% annual panel degradation.
 Actual production varies by roof orientation, shading, and location within New Jersey.

 Update frequency: This tracker is reviewed and updated monthly.
-The data was last verified on February 15, 2026.
+The residential ADI rate was last verified on August 5, 2026 by reading the NJ BPU board order itself.
 BPU filings and rate changes are reflected within 48 hours of official publication.

 Current pricing by city and system size